Rights Assertions

 • Call on Ontario to retract its 2017 identification of the six new so-called “historic Metis communities” in the Ontario region.

 • Assure industry proponents that they do not have to and should not treat the MNO as a rights-holder.
 At most, they are a stakeholder.
-You do not owe them the same consultation and accommodation that is owed to First Nations.
+Industry proponents do not owe the MNO the same consultation and accommodation that is owed to First Nations.
+Canada and Ontario’s communications to proponents about the need to engage with MNO’s “new historic communities” as the holders of credible claims to s.
+35 rights is not legally or factually supportable.

 • Resolution 09/44: Recognition of Métis Engagement on Ontario Revenue Resource Benefits Sharing